 The close tolerances give the Manji a nice bright, crisp tone and on the sample that I tried (in the key of C) all bends, overblows and overdraws were very easy to hit cleanly right out of the box without any adjustment, including the pesky hole 1 overblow and hole 10 overdraw.
 My only criticism is with regard to the fine tuning, which seems to be a compromise temperament based around A=444Hz.
 On the sample I tried, the tuning was a little inconsistent and some intervals sounded a little harsh.
 However, as all the other Suzuki harmonicas I've tried over the past few years have been exceptionally well tuned, I would expect that this one is the exception rather than the rule.
 The Manji is available in all 12 standard keys, plus Low F and High G and replacement reedplates will be available.
 All in all, this is a superb instrument and not only is it better than many custom harmonicas I have played, it is also priced extremely competitively.
 The suggested retail price in the US is $59.95, but online retailers seem to be selling them for around $40.
 Pardon the cliché, but this harp would be a bargain at twice the price.

 Since writing the above, the Manji has been made available in all 12 major keys, plus Low C, Low D, Low Eb, Low F and High G. Additionally, they are available in harmonic minor, natural minor, country tuning (5 draw raised by a semitone) and seventh tuning (5 draw and 9 draw raised by a semitone).
 All four alternate tunings are available in the keys of G, A, Bb, C, D, E and F, the keys representing the blow note in hole one, rather than following Lee Oskar's convention of labeling certain tunings by the second position key.
+It is worth nothing that Suzuki's natural minor tuning places the natural minor scale in first position (straight harp), unlike the Lee Oskar and Hohner versions, which place the natural minor scale in second position.
 The price has also risen a little, the list price of the major keys being $69.99 and the alternate tunings $74.99, with them typically retailing around $50 - $60.

 |Return to Reviews Index||Return to Main Index|